Arctic ground squirrel: Diet

 This squirrel feeds on grasses, sedges, mushrooms, bog rushes, bilberries, willows, roots, stalks, leaves, leaf buds, flowers, catkins, and seeds.
-They will also eat insects, and occasionally they will even feed on carrion (such as mice, snowshoe hares and caribou) as well as juvenile Arctic ground squirrels.
+They will also eat insects and, occasionally, even supplement their diet with carrion (such as mice, snowshoe hares and caribou) as well as juvenile Arctic ground squirrels.
 Sometimes these squirrels carry food back to their den in their cheeks.

 Reproduction

 During the mating season, males engage in male-male aggressive encounters for mating rights.

 Arctic ground squirrels live individually in burrow systems.
 Mating occurs between mid-April and mid-May (depending on latitude) after winter hibernation.
 Mating includes male-male competition for access to females, and litters are typically sired by multiple males.
 Gestation is approximately 25 days, and results in a litter of 5 to 10, 10 g hairless pups.
-After 6 weeks the pups are weaned and this is followed by rapid growth to prepare for the upcoming winter.
+After six weeks, the pups are weaned and this is followed by rapid growth to prepare for the upcoming winter.